-The Piano groans under the curled fingers of the girl hunched over the keys.
-Her hair hangs long, dark and matted around her shoulders, she is young but traces of grey are coming through the roots of her hair.
-She looks cool to the touch, of course, she will be cold, it’s always cold in here.
+The piano groans under the curled fingers of the girl hunched over the keys.
+Her hair hangs long, dark and matted around her shoulders: she is young, but traces of grey are coming through the roots of her hair.
+She looks cool to the touch, of course she will be cold, it’s always cold in here.
 I don’t know her just her name Hales.

-A buzz sounds in the distance like those that open jail cells rings as the metal gate they call a door opens.
+A buzz sounds in the distance like those that open jail cells, the metal gate they call a door opens with a groan.
 Who is getting a visit today?
-Who will look into the eyes of pained parents unsure on why their weekends have come to this; visiting their child and looking into their soulless eyes.
-Sitting in the cold common room watching humans…no rag dolls.
-Physically they are there but really gone from this world.
+Which patient in their hospital gown and dirty hair will look into the eyes of their pained parents, who are unsure on how their weekends have come to this; visiting their child and looking into their blank eyes.
+Sitting stiffly in the icy common room, reeking of discomfort, watching humans, no rag dolls.
+Physically these patients are here, but in reality they a gone from this world.
+Their soul stolen long ago by the devil.
 Their child not remembering them or the world outside the brass iron gates.

 “Their ‘perfect’ daughter is crazy?
 How did we let them around our precious Jamie?”
-They’d think to themselves, while being perfectly polite to my parents saying, “Oh Amanda hun, what can we do for you?
+They’d think to themselves, while being perfectly polite to my parents saying in a slightly pretentious tone, “Oh Amanda Hun, what can we do for you?
 How can we help?
 I know I’ll go cook you some meals to put in the freezer.”
 Like the fact I’m in here would mean mum couldn’t cook for herself.
 Oh no, this was not an option, nobody could know.
 They couldn’t possibly risk visiting.
-They’d much rather not see me than potentially be the latest gossip on the street.
-Instead, they’d be sitting on their grand marble courtyard, in front of the pool, in their perfect suburban street in Charlotte, they’d say,
+They’d much rather not see me than potentially become the latest gossip on the street.
+Instead, they’d be sitting on the marble courtyard near the pool, on their perfect suburban street in Charlotte.They’d say,

-“She is great, she is travelling, doing an exchange in England for a year or so.
-Oh, my she is absolutely loving it, a great experience.
-Jamie hun, have you ever thought of doing an exchange?
-Oh, you absolutely must consider it, she is just loving it.”
+“She is great, travelling doing an exchange in England for a year or so.
+Oh my, she loves it, it is a great experience.
+Jamie Hun, have you ever thought of doing an exchange?
+Oh, you absolutely must consider it, she just loves it.”
 Yes, its, a much better option for them to lie than telling the truth.